-If you have the Revision Guide textbook, it has a very useful contents page where you can select a smiley, straight faced or sad faced emoji depending on your knowledge of each of the parts of each curriculum.
-We are able to provide a free copy to our pupil premium students on request.
-For other students the guide is as follows:
+All students have been issued a copy of the revision guide for free in class, it has a very useful contents page where you can select a smiley, straight-faced or sad faced emoji depending on your knowledge of each of the parts of each curriculum.

-AQA GCSE 9-1 Food Preparation and Nutrition All-In-One Complete Revision and Practice ISBN 000816634X
+For other students who may wish to find this online the link to the guide is as follows: AQA GCSE 9-1 Food Preparation and Nutrition All-In-One Complete Revision and Practice ISBN 000816634X

 Once you know what you're revising, the next job is to turn your notes into much smaller bitesize bits of information so that you're not looking through your exercise book/revision guide for the entirety of your revision time.
 You could do this by making flashcards with lists on, or mind maps or sticky notes or any task that is effective for you.
+How to use the Revision Booklet: